Hayden Dunham: 2020–present: Hyd

 August 2020 marked a return to music, as Dunham appeared on A. G. Cook's debut album 7G, under the pseudonym Hyd, featuring again on their second album Apple only a month after.
 Cook teased Hyd solo material throughout the promotion cycles of the two albums.

 In September 2021, Hyd's debut single "No Shadow" was released via Cook's PC Music label.
 It was written after a temporary period of Dunham losing their eyesight in 2017.
 "Skin 2 Skin", co-produced by Cook, American musician Caroline Polachek, and English producer SOPHIE, was also released as a single.
 A 4-track self-titled EP was released on November 5, 2021, and they performed a number of live shows, including one at a PC Music event at Pitchfork Music Festival London.
 Hyd released a cover of Nick Cave and the Bad Seeds' "Into My Arms" in January 2022, produced by Easyfun.

 Dunham released the Polachek-produced single "Afar" in July 2022.
 On September 8, 2022, they released the single "So Clear", featuring posthumous production from Sophie and Easyfun, and announced their debut album Clearing.

+In March 2026, their second studio album Hold Onto Me Infinity was announced for release on May 22.
+It was preceded by the single releases of Hudson Mohawke-produced "Angel", as well as "Watch You Cry".